 Dr. M. Thomas Kishore

 He is an Associate Professor in the Department of Clinical Psychology.
 He is a consultant Clinical Psychologist for Child and Adolescent Psychiatry Services, Perinatal Psychiatric Services and an adult Psychiatry Unit.
 He offers developmental assessment and intervention programmes for the infants of the mothers, who report for perinatal psychiatric services at NIMHANS.
 He is certified a professional to use DAS II and Bayley Scales.

 Dr. Sunder Nag

-working as Assistant Professor of Psychiatry since 2015, is associated with Perinatal Psychiatry since his psychiatry residency training.
+Assistant Professor of Psychiatry since 2015, is associated with Perinatal Psychiatry since his psychiatry residency training.
 Some of his research interest include "Influence of stress during pregnancy on fetal outcome", "Identification and interventions for mental health issues during pregnancy at the community level", "developing training module for community health workers on identification and interventions on maternal mental health issues".

 Dr Kimneihat Vaiphei

 Assistant professor at Department of Psychiatric Social Work.
 Her interest is on Women mental health, linked with perinatal clinic and is involved with psychosocial assessment and interventions, marital and family intervention, group work intervention with caregivers and spouses of women, bonding assessment and intervention.